ssnell227/FCHI-production/src/pages/services/index.md

 ---
 templateKey: services-page
 title: What is a home inspection?
-subtitleTop: Our residential home inspections consist of a comprehensive, "top to bottom," analysis of property conditions.
+subtitleTop: 'Our residential home inspections consist of a comprehensive, "top to bottom," analysis of property conditions.
 This includes assessment of home safety and structural integrity by a certified inspector.
-Your customized report will include written and photographic information about all home inspection findings.
-Our inspections are guided by the InterNACHI Home Inspection Standards of Practice.
-LINK TO SAMPLE REPORT HERE
+Your customized report will include written and photographic information about all home inspection findings. '
 subtitleLinks:
   text: Our inspections are guided by the InterNACHI Home Inspection Standards of
     Practice.